KY Business Facts

 The Bluegrass state of Kentucky has many advantages that contribute to its friendly business climate.
 The state’s central location enables the distribution of materials and goods to a huge consumer and industrial global market.
 Kentucky’s colleges and universities are true partners in workforce development and Kentucky is a great place to raise a family with one of the lowest cost of living rates in the United States.

-Kentucky has enjoyed top rankings in vehicle production per capita, employment in motor vehicle manufacturing, aerospace-related exports, air cargo shipments, employment for upstream metal manufacturing and top manufacturing states by percentage of workforce.
+Kentucky has enjoyed top rankings in vehicle production per capita, employment in motor vehicle manufacturing, aerospace-related exports, air cargo shipments, employment for upstream metal manufacturing, and top manufacturing states by percentage of the workforce.
 The Bluegrass State is currently listed as #8 in the U.S. among top business climates.

 Major Companies Headquartered in Kentucky